 - Asking direct questions which are not responded to

 - The narcissist simply walking away mid discussion without explanation

 - Responses that use as few words as possible

-Fence sitting statements can also indicate stonewalling, for example, ‘I don’t know’, ‘whatever’ on topics that should involve emotional investment (e.g.: if holding the person to account on an issue).
+Fence sitting statements can also indicate stonewalling, for example, ‘I don’t know’, ‘whatever’ on topics that should involve emotional investment (…well they would do for an emotionally healthy person…).